-The licence applicant and the appellant have the burden of proof.
+The appellant shall have the burden of proof.

-I) Hearings / Deliberations
+I) Hearings/ Deliberations

-Any evidence, facts, documents, contentions or allegations must be made in advance of a hearing and must also be presented in the presence of the competent decisionmaking body.
+Any evidence, facts, documents, contentions or allegations must be made in advance of a hearing and must also be presented in the presence of the competent decision-making body.